Students of the Dutch bachelor’s programme, see: Psychologie en Wetenschap

 Mode of instruction

-The course material will be examined with a multiple choice (MC) exam and open questions that have to be answered during the practice sessions.
-This holds for course objectives 1 and 2.
-Course objective 3 is also tested with open questions that have to be answered during the practice sessions.
-The materials to be studied for the examination consist of chapters from the reading list (books) and lecture material, as assigned by the instructor.
+The materials to be studied for the examination consist of chapters from the reading list and lecture material, as assigned by the instructor.
 The examination consists of 40 multiple-choice questions.
 The grade for the work group sessions is included in the calculation of the final grade.
-The calculation of the final grade is described in the course workbook.
-The MC exam weighs for 70% and the practice course weighs for 30% in the overall grade.
-However, for each (MC exam and final result of practice course) a minimum result of a 5 must be obtained.
+The calculation of the final grade is described in the course work book.

 Chalmers, A. F. (2013).
 What is this thing called Science?
 (4th edition).
 Open University Press (McGraw-Hill).
 ISBN (pbk) 0 335 26278-3